-Filled with all the flavours of Christmas, this Christmas Stuffed Squash holiday recipe is a completely delicious but lighter twist on the Christmas Roast.
-Slow roasted butternut squash rounds filled with a lightly spiced chestnut, quinoa and lentil stuffing scattered with dried cherries, this Christmas main is vegan, gluten-free and so wonderful.
+Filled with all the flavours of the festive season, this Holiday Stuffed Squash recipe is a completely delicious but lighter twist on the Christmas Roast.
+Slow roasted butternut squash rounds filled with a lightly spiced chestnut, quinoa and lentil stuffing scattered with dried cherries.
+This Christmas main is vegan, gluten-free and so wonderful.

 I planned to make a nut loaf pie this year but just before the big recipe test, I pivoted.
 Pie pan in hand, it dawned on me; I can keep my holiday recipe simple this year.
 I can choose to not spend hours upon hours in the kitchen and instead choose to spend more time with my little tribe.
 What a revelation!
 Christmas…without the fuss.